mozmeao/platform-docs/docs/contentful.md

 ### How to update/refresh the sandbox environment

 It helps to think of Contentful 'environments' as simply branches of a git-like repo full of content.
-You can take a particular environment and branch off it to make a new environment for `WIP (Work in Progress)`{.interpreted-text role="abbr"} or experimental content, using the original one as your starting point.
+You can take a particular environment and branch off it to make a new environment for WIP or experimental content, using the original one as your starting point.
 On top of this, Contentful has the concept of aliases for environments and we use two aliases in our setup:

 -   `master` is used for production and is an alias currently pointing to the ``V1`` environment.
 It is pretty stable and access to it is limited.
 -   `sandbox` is used for development and more team members have access to edit content.
 Again, it's an alias and is pointed at an environment (think, branch) with a name in the format `sandbox-YYYY-MM-DD`.